 Conversely, we computed multiple linear regressions to explore the factors that are associated with anxiety during the same wave.
-CSEE was one of the key predictors in our model 4 for anxiety - suggesting that the more CSEE the doctoral students experienced the higher the levels of self-report anxiety.
-As expected, these findings support the current evidence available in the educational literature (6,7,16) as well as the experience of multiple stressful events and their impact on anxiety (20-23).
+CSEE was one of the key predictors in our fourth model for anxiety - suggesting that the more CSEE the doctoral students experienced the higher the levels of self-report anxiety.
+As expected, these findings support the current evidence available in the educational literature [6,7,15] as well as the experience of multiple stressful events and their impact on anxiety [20-23].
 Although one of the covariate factors (ethnicity) in our depression models was significantly associated with the dependent variable, when we adjusted for covariates in the anxiety models none of remaining factors were significant.
 Such evidence highlights the complexity of the concept of mental health and the need for research to investigate mental health through multidimensional lenses.
-Mental health disorders are strongly associated with biological as well as environmental factors (2,36).
+Mental health disorders are strongly associated with biological as well as environmental factors [2,36].
 Here, we see that the accumulation of both environmental and biological factors can better explain mental health adversities.
 Finally, in the models where we adjusted for cognitive factors (coping and lower attentional skills) we see a similar pattern to the depression models where both factors are associated with higher levels of anxiety.
 Doctoral students with low attention scored lower on the anxiety scale.
 On the other hand, doctoral students with low coping skills experienced higher levels of anxiety.
-Both outcomes support past study findings (24,25).
+Both outcomes support past study findings [24,25].

-Overall, our statistical models provide robust evidence on the effects of CSEE on doctoral students' mental health during the COVID-19 pandemic.
+Overall, our statistical models provide robust evidence on the effects of CSEE on doctoral students' mental health during the Covid-19 pandemic.
 These findings not only replicate the outcomes of previous research, but they also add to the new evidence based on the statistical approach to consider the sum of CSEE.
 This result is relatively novel in the doctoral literature, and so is using coping skill levels as a predictor of mental health deterioration.

-Despite the evidence that CSEE has a significant effect on students' mental health during the COVID-19 pandemic, this study is not without limitations.
+Despite the evidence that CSEE has a significant effect on students' mental health during the Covid-19 pandemic, this study is not without limitations.
 First, the study uses cross-sectional data from a longitudinal survey with no pre-pandemic data on the mental health levels of doctoral students.
-Hence, our assumptions about the levels of mental health could only be based on the previous literature available (6,7,16).
-Secondly, our findings must be considered strictly within the context of the COVID-19 pandemic and so this study highlights that further research is needed on the effects of cumulative stressful educational events CSEE on doctoral students' wellbeing.
+Hence, our assumptions about the levels of mental health could only be based on the previous literature available [6,7,15].
+Secondly, our findings must be considered strictly within the context of the Covid-19 pandemic and so this study highlights that further research is needed on the effects of CSEE on doctoral students' wellbeing.